petr-ngn/petr-ngn/README.md

 My name is Petr:
  - :round_pushpin: Czech Republic
- - :student: Master's student of Banking & Insurance, Prague University of Economics and Business
+ - :student: Master's student of Banking & Insurance at FFÚ VŠE
- - :student: Master's student of Data & Analytics for Business, Prague University of Economics and Business
+ - :student: Master's student of Data & Analytics for Business at FIS VŠE